DennisSchmitz/Jovian_archive/README.md

 ___

 ## Pipeline requirements
 Jovian has two software dependencies, miniConda and IGVjs, which will be automatically installed by the pipeline on first use.
-It also depends on several databases that you have to download yourself, as decribed below.
+It also depends on several databases that you have to download yourself, as described below.
 And it requires some configuration, also explained below.

 ### System rights
 In order to run Jovian there are very little additional system rights necessary, Root and/or sudo-rights are not required.